 Patients with endocrine disorders are evaluated and cared for predominantly in an ambulatory setting.
 Thus, our program emphasizes outpatient continuity clinics as principal educational venues.
 The fellow’s ambulatory continuity clinics at DHMC are General Endocrine New Patient Clinics (three per week per fellow).
-These are linked to a weekly Follow-up Clinic (Thursday am or Fri. afternoon) wherein fellows provide continuity care to both general endocrine and diabetic patients.
+These are linked to a weekly Follow-up Clinic (Thursday morning or Friday afternoon) wherein fellows provide continuity care to both general endocrine and diabetic patients.
 These clinics extend throughout both years of the Clinical Track and provide abundant opportunities for fellows to evaluate and treat patients with a broad spectrum of endocrine disorders.

-Objectives: Patient Care
+Objectives: Patient care

 - To appreciate the underlying principles and demonstrate competency in obtaining a focused and accurate history in patients with endocrine disorders.